 Source: Airlines.
 Note: Paths are approximate.

-The B777 dominates the world’s longest nonstop air routes, followed by the A380-800.
-While the longest route is between Dubai and Auckland, the most prevalent routes are linking North American cities with Southern China (Hong Kong, Guangzhou, Taipei), using polar routes.
-The second cluster concerns long distance flights from North America to the major air hubs of the Middle East (Dubai, Abu Dhabi, Doha).
-The airlines of these hubs have been very proactive in setting several long distance services to large cities in Europe and North America to reinforce their connectivity.
-Since customers prefer direct flights, a greater number of long distance nonstop flights is expected as a new generation of long range fuel efficient aircrafts become mainstream, such as the B787 (2011) and the A350 (2015).
+While the longest route is between New York and Singapore, the most prevalent routes link North American cities with Southern China (Hong Kong, Guangzhou, Taipei), using polar routes.
+The second cluster concerns long-distance flights from North America to the major air hubs of the Middle East (Dubai, Abu Dhabi, Doha).
+The airlines of these hubs have been very proactive in setting several long-distance services to large cities in Europe and North America to reinforce their connectivity.
+Since customers prefer direct flights, a greater number of long-distance nonstop flights is emerging as a new generation of long-range fuel-efficient aircrafts become mainstream, such as the B787 (2014) and the A350 (2015).
 These new aircrafts are particularly relevant since they offer a higher level of comfort for the passengers (higher cabin air pressure and humidity), which makes a big difference over long flights.